VEX Space Cookie Team is a diverse group of girls bursting with curiosity and creativity, intrigued by robotics.

-2019-2020 is the eighth year of the Space Cookies VEX team.
+2023-2024 is the twelfth year of the Space Cookies VEX team.
 The Space Cookies team, a collaboration between Girl Scouts and NASA, started in 2006 with the creation of the FRC team, a high school-level group.
-The VEX team was added in 2012 as a way to give opportunies to more girls, including those in middle school.
+The VEX team was added in 2012 as a way to give opportunities to more girls, including those in middle school.

 Over the past 8 years, we have won the following awards:

 - 3 Design Award

 Our team meets twice a week year-round at NASA Ames Research Center in Moffett Field, CA. We typically meet on Tuesdays and Thursdays from 5-7:30pm.
 During the intense build season in the summer, we meet four times a week to get ready for the competition season.
 After the intense build season, our competition season is from October to April.